 The classic Lotka–Volterra model was originally proposed to explain variations in fish populations in the Mediterranean, but it has since been used to explain the dynamics of any predator-prey system in which certain assumptions are valid.
-Here, using SystemModeler, we explore the oscillations of the snowshoe hare and the lynx.
+Here, using SystemModeler, the oscillations of the snowshoe hare and the lynx are explored.

 The Lotka–Volterra Model as a Component-Based Model